SeleniumHQ/seleniumhq.github.io/docs_source_files/content/_index.en.md

 # The Selenium Browser Automation Project

-Selenium is an umbrella project for a range of tools and libraries that enable and support the automation of web browsers.
+Selenium is a free (open-source) automated testing tool used to validate desktop web and mobile web applications across different browsers and platforms.
+You can use multiple programming languages like Java, C#, Python etc.. to create Selenium Test Scripts, that enable and support the automation of desktop and mobile web browsers.

 It provides extensions to emulate user interaction with browsers, a distribution server for scaling browser allocation,